-CUSTOMER RESEARCH FINDING HOW THE RESEARCH INFLUENCED OUR WRMP 1.
-Increasing supply capacity is prioritised over demand management.
+CUSTOMER RESEARCH FINDING HOW THE RESEARCH INFLUENCED OUR WRMP Increasing supply capacity is prioritised over demand management.
 We understand customers want us to plan ahead and develop new resources rather than pursue an aggressive demand management policy.
 We do not have a supply deficit in either operating area which requires us to invest in new water resources at this time.
 We do plan to reduce demand further in order to reduce the amount of water that is wasted through leakage and also in the way it is used.
 However, we want to respect what our customers have told us and our ambitions relating to water consumption are shaped accordingly.
 2. Customers prefer water meters to be optional.
+There is a two year period to decide on a measured or unmeasured bill after an optant meter is installed.
 We are investigating smart meter technologies to see what additional services these can offer our customers.
 3. Customers take individual responsibility for levels of water consumption but also expect us to do more to encourage water efficiency in future.
 We commit to sustained gradual reductions in consumption which will enable us to put customer experience first.
 We will invest in both existing and new approaches to incentivise water efficiency.